About urgent and emergency care

 Urgent care involves any non-life-threatening illness or injury needing urgent attention which might be dealt with by phone consultation through the NHS111 Clinical Assessment Service, pharmacy advice, out-of-hours GP appointments, and/or referral to an urgent treatment centre (UTC).
 If you’re unsure if you need urgent medical help then NHS 111 can help.

-Recovery of UEC services
+Recovery of urgent and emergency care (UEC) services

 Increasing pressure on emergency services, and changing technology and population needs mean the UEC system must adapt to ensure a service fit for the future.

-Our UEC Recovery Plan sets out how the NHS and system partners will begin to transform how patients access urgent and emergency care.
+Our UEC recovery plan sets out how the NHS and system partners will begin to transform how patients access urgent and emergency care.
 It also sets out the actions being taken in social care to support improvements in discharge, led by the Department of Health and Social Care.

-The NHS England Elective and Emergency Care (EEC) directorate provides national guidance and support to drive continuous improvement in elective and urgent and emergency care services across the NHS.
+The NHS England elective and emergency care (EEC) directorate provides national guidance and support to drive continuous improvement in elective and urgent and emergency care services across the NHS.

 The EEC directorate works in partnership with other NHS organisations, system leaders, frontline staff, patients, and key stakeholders, such as royal colleges to design, develop, and implement best practice models of care that ensure patients see the right person, in the right place, as quickly as possible.

-The Urgent and Emergency Care (UEC) programme of the national directorate comprises of the following workstreams:
+The Urgent and Emergency Care (UEC) Programme of the national directorate comprises of the following workstreams:

 Our work to date